dimgametv/PrepSTENO-Windows/README.md

 ---

-## 📁 For Developers / Contributors

-This repo contains:
-- `PREP STENO.application` → Update manifest
-- `Application Files/` → Versioned deployment packages
-- `PrepSTENO_Latest.zip` → Installer for first-time users

 ### ⚠️ Do not delete or rename these files, as they are required for auto-update to work properly.

 ---

 ## 📬 Contact

-For feedback or suggestions, please reach out to [Sharvi](mailto:your-email@example.com) or raise an issue on GitHub.
+For feedback or suggestions, please reach out to me at heysharvi@gmail.com OR https://t.me/heysharvi.

 ---

-**PrepSTENO** is built with ❤️ using Visual Basic .NET and ClickOnce.
+**PrepSTENO** is made with ❤️ in Haryana BY · Akshar Chaudhary ·